LemmySmackett/LemmySmackettCom/content/stories/general/hive_son.md

 "Isn't that why you trust us, dear child?"

-Jonathon joined the formation and rose upward with his brothers and sisters, white trails streaking the azure sky, thrusters burning towards the endless dark—a future boundless and unknowable. Ω
+Jonathon joined the formation and rose upward with his brothers and sisters, white trails streaking the azure sky, thrusters burning towards the endless dark—a future boundless and unknowable. ■